petabyt/crypticos/README.md

 Here is simple emulator in MIT Scratch: https://scratch.mit.edu/projects/424817216/

 ## Goals
-[-] Write interpreter OS in 512 bytes
+- [x] Write interpreter OS in 512 bytes
-[-] Write simple programs in that interpreter
+- [x] Write simple programs in that interpreter
-[-] Write assembler that compiles to it (https://github.com/pufflegamerz/CrypticDK) [ ] Write OS in that language
+- [x] Write assembler that compiles to it (https://github.com/pufflegamerz/CrypticDK)
+- [ ] Write UI in that language
-[ ] Rewrite assembler in the higher level language
+- [ ] Rewrite assembler in the assembler

 ## Applications
-CrypticOS has an Assembly-like version of BrainF* as it's main runtime.
+CrypticOS has a modified version of BrainF* as it's main runtime.
 It resembles a "machine code" that can be easily interpreted.

 The design is fairly simple.
 There are two pointers, and two memory arrays.